 He established the `Sid Theatre’ to show his movies (this was pre-YouTube, remember!), and the famous Funky Town Night Club to play his music and to stage numerous charity events.
 Also he formed a dance band -The SB Express – which later became The Buari Ensemble, spawning future talents such as highlife/reggae star K. K. Kabobo and keyboard session maestro Kofi Adu.

 In 1990 Buari was appointed to the board of the Musicians’ Union of Ghana, later becoming its President from 1999 until 2007.
 In 2019, he was honoured with a Lifetime Achievement Award by the Pan-African Republic Honorary Award Society for ‘meritorious contribution to the development of music and movie industries in Ghana’.

-PRE-ORDER ITEM : The 2LP & CD will be available October 18th 2019.
+PRE-ORDER ITEM : The 2LP & CD will be available on January 31st, 2020.
 If you wish to secure yourself a copy, order now to avoid disappointment.
-Please note any orders containing pre-order items won’t be shipped until all items are…
+Please note any orders containing pre-order items won’t be shipped until all items…

 BBE Music presents two back-to-back, impossibly scarce and NYC Afrodisco albums by Sidiku Buari & His Jambusters, originally released on short-lived and highly collectible imprint ‘Precious Records’.
 Accra funk, village-party, anthem-packed LPs from the prolific output of Alaji Sidiku Buari,…

 BBE Music is delighted to present the first ever reissue of ‘Disco Soccer’, the 1979 album from Ghanaian sportsman turned musician Alhaji Sidiku Buari.
 Originally an athlete, winning silver and gold medals in the Senegal All Africa Games and West…